-To be registered as a teacher , the applicant must have recognised qualifications and experience, have completed a mandatory notification training course relating to child abuse and neglect, consent to a national criminal history record check (police check), undertaken by the Board, and be a fit and proper person to be a teacher.
+To be registered as a teacher, the applicant must have recognised qualifications and experience, have completed a mandatory notification training course relating to child abuse and neglect, consent to a Nationally Coordinated Criminal History Check, undertaken by the Board, and be a fit and proper person to be a teacher.

 The Board imposes conditions on a teacher’s registration.
 Section 24 of the Act describes the conditions applicable to all teachers.
 These conditions are detailed below and on this website under the heading Obligation to Report and are included on the 'Certificate of Teacher Registration' which is issued to each registered teacher:

 - if charged or convicted of a specified offence e.g.